A soft sugar cookie has got to be up there with chocolate chip cookies as one of the classic cookies of all time!

 - You do NOT want to overbake these cookies!
 I find that 8-9 minutes is the sweet spot.
 If they start turning too brown at the edges, you’ve cooked them too long and the cookies will be hard after they’re cooled

-- If you want to add sprinkles or jimmies to the frosting, make sure you do that right away before the icing has a chance to set.
+- If you want to add candy sprinkles or jimmies to the Sugar Cookie frosting, make sure you do that right away before the Sugar Cookie Icings have a chance to set.

 - The frosting will harden a little so that you can stack the cookies on top of each other.

-- If the dough is too sticky to handle, you can place it in the fridge for 30 minutes before cooking.
+- If the sugar cookie dough is too sticky to handle, you can place it in the fridge for 30 minutes before cooking.
+You can use an airtight container for this.

 - These are not roll-out cookies that you use cookie cutters for.
 It will not work for that as that dough just spreads as it bakes.

-- If you do not want the frosting, my mom used to just sprinkle cinnamon and sugar on top before baking and they were delicious!
+- If you do not want the Sugar Cookie Frosting, my mom used to just sprinkle cinnamon and sugar on top before baking and they were delicious!

 Soft Sugar Cookies